lnlnta/Yarny-Games-Web/README.md

 # Yarny-Games-Web
-The official web for Yarny Games!
+## The official web for Yarny Games!
+The official and public web for Yarny Games, a small game studio from Spain.